-Priyanka Chopra Chills Like A Boss With Her Family In Delhi; See Pictures
+Priyanka Chopra Chills Like A Boss With Family In Delhi; See Pictures

 On The Personal Front

-Priyanka Chopra will be celebrating her first wedding anniversary with her husband Nick Jonas next month.
+Priyanka Chopra will be celebrating her first wedding anniversary with husband Nick Jonas next month.
 Recently in an interview, Nick revealed that he has a special surprise in store for his actress-wife.

 Priyanka Chopra Reveals 'Aachar' Is Her Middle Class Habit That She Can't Let Go Off